Guidance

 You should identify planned usage in the relevant section of the application.
 If there are any costs to be charged by the facility or associated costs of using it, you should include and justify them in the resources and costs.

-Applicants seeking use of UKRI facilities should contact the appropriate provider to confirm facility eligibility requirements, their process to apply for access, and the likely costs, before submitting the research application to MRC.
+If you want to use a UKRI facility contact the appropriate provider to confirm facility eligibility requirements, their process to apply for access, and the likely costs, before submitting your application.

 Access to external facilities